Haguruma Munich

 Simple ambience, small chairs and tables

-Simple arrangement: Shake Tatar
+Simple arrangement at Haguruma Munich: Shake Tatar

-Sushi & hot cuisine
+Sushi & hot cuisine at Haguruma Munich

-There are also a few creative rolls, but depending on the version, they should be treated with caution.
-The Sakekawa Maki loses the crunchiness of the grilled salmon skin, the Red Hot Chili Roll seems more like an attempt to tie in with the unspeakable pseudo-sushi that can be found everywhere in Munich at the moment, and the Dragon Green Roll ultimately only works through the sauce.
+We found the nigiri quality ok, especially for the price!
+There are also a few creative rolls, but they should be enjoyed with caution, depending on the version.
+The sakekawa maki loses the crispiness of the grilled salmon skin, while the red hot chili roll looks more like an attempt to tie in with the unspeakable pseudo-sushi, what can be found everywhere in Munich at the momentand the Dragon Green Roll ultimately only works via the sauce.

 Japan expert Axel Schwab also knew to praise us the Chirashizushi, lovingly arranged and at a fair price.